 Upper-Division Program.
 When students have completed the lower-division curriculum requirements, they may apply for acceptance to upper-division programs in Graphic Design, Industrial Design, or Interior Design.
-In addition to the portfolio review, the faculty in charge of the Interior Design program conduct a required four-hour design project to measure minimum competency and understanding of the design process.
-The limited spaces available each year are awarded to applicants with the highest promise for professional success.
+The limited spaces available each year are awarded to applicants with the highest promise for professional success, as determined by each program.
 The faculty of the School of Design retain the right to admit any meritorious student who may be deficient in a published school criterion.
 Such admission requires an extraordinary review of the applicant by the school's admissions committee.
 Should the faculty choose to admit such an applicant, the student is placed automatically on a provisional admission status with stipulations as to what is required to be removed from probation.
-See "Application To Upper-division Programs," page 131.
+See "Application to Upper-Division Programs," on this page.

-Students not admitted to upper-division programs are not dismissed from the university and may reapply or may transfer to other programs.
+Students not admitted to upper-division programs are not dismissed from the university and may reapply or transfer to other programs.
 Students who intend to reapply should meet with a college academic advisor.